Killer Bitch: Notoriety

 The film became notorious in the UK in August 2009, shortly after shooting started, when tabloid newspapers the News of the World and The People carried stories implying that the film's star, Katie Price's then-boyfriend Alex Reid had been involved in a "vile" rape scene and that Killer Bitch was a pornographic film.
 This was challenged by Price who said that neither she nor Reid would in any way be involved in a film glorifying rape as she herself had been raped.
 This further stoked controversy.

 Reid was subsequently reported to have 'walked off' from the film leaving several of his scenes un-shot.

-The film featured crime figures: Dave Courtney, Roy Shaw, Howard Marks, Carlton Leach, as well as Page 3 models, boxers, cage fighters and martial arts competitors.
+The film featured crime figures& football hooligans: Dave Courtney, Roy Shaw, Howard Marks, Carlton Leach, Jason Marriner, Cass Pennant, Norman Buckland (The Guv'nor') as well as Page 3 models, boxers, cage fighters and martial arts competitors.
 The publicity storm surrounding the film in the UK was stoked around the world including Australia, the Middle East, India and the United States. and when, during post-production, Alex Reid won the British TV series Celebrity Big Brother.

 Further controversy surrounded the film in March 2010 when the British Board of Film Classification, after four screenings, was said to be unhappy about the film's sexual content and would demand cuts to Alex Reid's sex scene with actress and producer Yvette Rowland.
 In fact, they passed the whole film uncut with an '18' certificate.

 The original publicity for the film had said it involved real fights, real criminals, real sex; after release, the film's executive producer claimed "the movie features real violence, real gangsters and real hardcore sex scenes".